awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-overview.md

 | `redshift:DbName` | Restricts database names that can be specified\. |
 | `redshift:DbUser` | Restricts database user names that can be specified\. |

-#### Example 1: Restricting access by using the redshift:ResourceTag condition key<a name="redshift-policy-resources.resource-permissions-example1"></a>
+#### Example 1: Restricting access by using the aws:ResourceTag condition key<a name="redshift-policy-resources.resource-permissions-example1"></a>

 Use the following IAM policy to let a user modify an Amazon Redshift cluster only for a specific AWS account in the `us-west-2` region with a tag named `environment` with a tag value of `test`\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": {
-    "Sid":"AllowModifyTestCluster",
+        "Sid": "AllowModifyTestCluster",
         "Effect": "Allow",
         "Action": "redshift:ModifyCluster",
-    "Resource": "arn:aws:redshift:us-west-2:123456789012:cluster:*"
+        "Resource": "arn:aws:redshift:us-west-2:123456789012:cluster:*",
-    "Condition":{"StringEquals":{"redshift:ResourceTag/environment":"test"}
+        "Condition": {
+            "StringEquals": {
+                "aws:ResourceTag/environment": "test"
             }
         }
+    }
+}
 ```

-#### Example 2: Restricting access by using the redshift:RequestTag condition key<a name="redshift-policy-resources.resource-permissions-example2"></a>
+#### Example 2: Restricting access by using the aws:RequestTag condition key<a name="redshift-policy-resources.resource-permissions-example2"></a>

 Use the following IAM policy to let a user create an Amazon Redshift cluster only if the command to create the cluster includes a tag named `usage` and a tag value of `production`\.
+The condition with `aws:TagKeys` and the `ForAllValues` modifier specifies that only the keys `costcenter` and `usage` can be specified in the request\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": {
-    "Sid":"AllowCreateProductionCluster",
+        "Sid": "AllowCreateProductionCluster",
         "Effect": "Allow",
+        "Action": [
-    "Action": "redshift:CreateCluster",
+            "redshift:CreateCluster",
+            "redshift:CreateTags"
+        ],
-    "Resource": "*"
+        "Resource": "*",
-    "Condition":{"StringEquals":{"redshift:RequestTag/usage":"production"}
+        "Condition": {
+            "StringEquals": {
+                "aws:RequestTag/usage": "production"
+            },
+            "ForAllValues:StringEquals": {
+                "aws:TagKeys": [
+                    "costcenter",
+                    "usage"
+                ]
+            }
+        }
     }
 }
 ```